johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    =====================================
    ```

-   To improve the performance of Defender for Endpoint on Linux, locate the one with the highest number under the `Total files scanned` row and add an exclusion for it (carefully evaluate if it is safe to exclude).
+   To improve the performance of Defender for Endpoint on Linux, locate the one with the highest number under the `Total files scanned` row and add an antivirus exclusion for it (carefully evaluate if it is safe to exclude).
 For more information, see [Configure and validate exclusions for Defender for Endpoint on Linux](linux-exclusions.md).

    > [!NOTE]
    > The application stores statistics in memory and only keeps track of file activity since it was started and real-time protection was enabled.
 Processes that were launched before or during periods when real time protection was off are not counted.
 Additionally, only events which triggered scans are counted.